 Submit information about the employees that have been furloughed to HMRC via a new online portal that is being set up - further details to follow

 HMRC will reimburse 80% of the furloughed workers' wages cost up to a cap of £2,500 per month per employee.
 This will be back-dated to 1st March 2020.
-The system for implementing the reimbursement is being set up urgently and details will follow.
-We do not yet know when payments will be made but the government has indicated it is likely to be towards the end of April.
+The online process for grant applications is available from 20th April 2020.

 Employers who are suffering cash shortages in the meantime as a result of Coronavirus may be eligible for a Coronavirus Business Interruption Loan

 Summary of further information concerning furloughed employees